ON THIS PAGE

 Usage of the Dynamic Calibration Library (DCL)

-This section demonstrates how to use the DynamicCalibration node in DepthAI for dynamic calibration workflows.
+This section is a simple high-level representation of how to use the DynamicCalibration node in DepthAI for dynamic calibration workflows.

 Initializing the DynamicCalibration Node